apache/druid/docs/multi-stage-query/examples.md

 ## INSERT with rollup

-This example inserts data into a table named `kttm_data` and performs data rollup.
+This example inserts data into a table named `kttm_rollup` and performs data rollup.
+The ARRAY inputs are stored in a [multi-value dimension](../querying/multi-value-dimensions.md).
 This example implements the recommendations described in [Rollup](./concepts.md#rollup).

 <details><summary>Show the query</summary>